-After the first two months, Medicare continues to provide limited coverage for your stay in rehab.
-From days 61 to 90, you may be charged a co-payment amount of $341 a day.
+After the first two months, Medicare rehab coverage continues but is limited pay but is limited during your stay.
+From days 61 to 90, you may be charged a co-payment amount of $400 a day in 2023.
 After your inpatient benefits are exhausted, you may have to pay all continuing costs out of pocket.

 Medicare Supplement Insurance

 So, what can you do when coverage runs out for rehab?
 Many participants have a Medicare Supplement Insurance (also called Medigap) policy, which can help with the uncovered costs of inpatient rehab care.